-The Frisco Fire Department keeps this area well watered, which results in reliable bluebonnets every year.
-The native wildflowers are not only beautiful, but serve as bee and butterfly habitat.
+The Frisco Fire Department keeps this area well-watered, which results in reliable bluebonnets every year.
+The native wildflowers are not only beautiful but serve as bee and butterfly habitats.

-It is also a memorial paying tribute to the lives lost on the tragic events of September 11, 2001.
+It is also a memorial paying tribute to the lives lost in the tragic events of September 11, 2001.

 Allen – Bethany/Alma (in the median)